jsidoryn/menu_planner/notes.md

 - should use traits for different types of string input?
 - if testing shortlist - how to load a recipe Presenters
+Pry - how to get to the end
 Heroku db sync
 AWS command line sync
 Test for shortlist refactor - feature spec - how to load